biobakery/cgfp/README.md

 ![UniProtKB results](https://bitbucket.org/repo/KEX7Xo/images/4050755337-Uniprot%20Figure%202%20cropped.png 'UniProtKB results')

-If the SSN was not generated with an InterPro family, the sequence list will need to be constructed either manually or with an application-specific script.
+If the SSN was not generated with an InterPro family, the sequence list would need to be constructed either manually or with an application-specific script.

 ----